commercetools/sphere-node-product-csv-sync/README.md

 productType,name,variantId
 ```

-You can define the productType via name or id.
+You can define the productType via id or name (as long as it is unique).

 ### Variants

-Variants are defined by leaving the productType cell empty and defining the variantId > 1:
+Variants are defined by leaving the `productType` cell empty and defining a `variantId > 1`:
 ```
 productType,name,variantId,myAttribute
 typeName,myProduct,1,value